geri-m/minimal-consent/README.md

 ## Version 1.0.8

 - Further Improvement of Performance
-- Integration of First Affiliate Notwork Conversion Junction
+- Integration of First Affiliate Network Conversion Junction
 - Separation of Imports to decrease File Size of Backend Script

 ## Version 1.0.7